vv403/posixutils/README.md

 # POSIX utils

-Some coreutils rewritten as POSIX shell scripts.
+Alternative to some coreutils written in POSIX shell.

 ## License